hackshackers/hackshackers-hugo/README.md

 [![wercker status](https://app.wercker.com/status/fe62437d890aa393a1bd651a16be98a9/s/master "wercker status")](https://app.wercker.com/project/byKey/fe62437d890aa393a1bd651a16be98a9)

+## Overview

 This site is built using [Hugo](https://gohugo.io), a static site generator written in [Go](http://golang.org/).

-This repository contains the general site configuration, sample content, and the `hackshackers-2017` theme.
+This is the "main" repository, containing general site configuration, sample content, and the `hackshackers-2017` [theme](https://gohugo.io/themes/overview/). **The theme contains all of the templates, CSS, and JS files.**

-All of the **live** content is in the [hackshackers-hugo-content](https://github.com/hackshackers/hackshackers-hugo-content) repository, which is a [submodule](https://github.com/blog/2104-working-with-submodules) of the main repo.
+All of the site's content pages are generated from Markdown files in [hackshackers-hugo-content](https://github.com/hackshackers/hackshackers-hugo-content). **Think of that repository as the database.** It is included as a [submodule](https://github.com/blog/2104-working-with-submodules) of the main repo.

-### Local dev setup
+## Local dev setup

 To start the local Go server at [http://localhost:1313/](http://localhost:1313/) with pages compiled from the `sample-content/` directory: